 You can create a multi-level nested field by using an SDK.

 This section provides an example on how to create a multiple-level nested field by using Tablestore SDK for Java.
 In this example, a nested field named user is used.
-Each child row contains three fields of different primitive field types and one nested field.
+Each child row contains four fields of different primitive field types and one nested field.

 Field name: name.
 Field type: Keyword.